 “This place for me is like home.
 I feel happy when I come here.
 I meet different people, we share our problems, and forget the past.
 At the centre we are treated like equals.”

-90% of our asylum seeker clients have no recourse to public funds, and are destitute and homeless.
+95% of our asylum seeker clients have no recourse to public funds, and are destitute and homeless, reliant solely on the community for support.
 Even those able to claim asylum support must get by on £36 per week.
 The psychological toll of waiting for a decision on an asylum claim can be overwhelming, and a negative decision, devastating.
 Lack of access to opportunities to learn English severely hamper integration and contribute to isolation and mental distress.

 Even in the midst of deprivation, isolation, and emotional distress, our clients ensure that our Centre is a welcoming space, where everyone can support each to taking meaningful steps to rebuilding their shattered lives.